Recap of Supernatural Season 2, Episode 9:

 Tropes appearing in this episode:

-- All Just a Dream: The opening teaser with Dean shooting Duane as he protest that "it isn't in" him is revealed to be a vision of Sam's.
+- All Just a Dream: The opening teaser with Dean shooting Duane as he protests that "it isn't in" him is revealed to be a vision of Sam's.

 - Artistic License - Medicine: